adetokunbo/challengehub.app/_paragraphs/en/privacy/01-privacy-policy.md

-If it is necessary to collect, use and provide personal information, observe Djinn Mentor's personal information protection management system in accordance with the Japanese Industrial Standard "Personal Information Protection Management System Requirements (JIS Q 15001)" as part of our efforts to manage such information under strict control.
+If it is necessary to collect, use and provide personal information, we observe Djinn Mentor's personal information protection management system in accordance with the Japanese Industrial Standard "Personal Information Protection Management System Requirements (JIS Q 15001)" as part of our efforts to manage such information under strict control.